Margaret Erskine: Later years

-In February 1558 Margaret Erskine joined with James MacGill of Nether Rankelour and James Adamson and James Barroun, two Edinburgh merchants, to borrow money and letters of finance from the Italian banker Timothy Cagnioli.
-The loan was to finance the journey of her son James Stewart to Paris, to finalise the marriage of Mary, Queen of Scots and Francis II of France.
+In 1558, Margaret joined James MacGill of Nether Rankeillour and the Edinburgh merchants James Adamson and James Barroun in guaranteeing letters of credit obtained from the Italian banker Timothy Cagnioli.
+The credit financed an embassy to Paris undertaken by her "derrest" son, James Stewart, in connection with the marriage of Mary, Queen of Scots, and the dauphin Francis.

 Her son Robert Douglas was sent to England and Cambridge University in 1560 as a hostage for the Treaty of Berwick.